-The Fire Board District's budget, as originally adopted, projected an increase in fund balance of \$60,000.
-During the year, the Fire Board District made budget amendments, which changed the projection to an increase in fund balance of \$33,806.
-The actual results for the fiscal year yielded an increase in fund balance of \$50,166.
+The Fire Board District's budget, as originally adopted, projected a decrease in fund balance of \$83,277.
+During the year, the Fire Board District made budget amendments, which changed the projection to an increase in fund balance of \$10,306.
+The actual results for the fiscal year yielded an increase in fund balance of \$34,138.
 The Fire Board policy is to, each year, budget an amount to be set aside for future equipment replacement when calculating the member contributions.
-Additionally, any net fund balance in excess of the established minimum unassigned fund balance is set aside for equipment replacement.
-In accordance with this policy, \$60,000 of the budgeted revenues plus \$31,703 was set aside as fund balance committed for equipment replacement for the year.
-During the year, \$40,226 of the set aside was used to acquire capital assets.
+Additionally, any net fund balance more than the established minimum unassigned fund balance is set aside for equipment replacement.
+In accordance with this policy, \$65,000 of the budgeted revenues was set aside as fund balance committed for equipment replacement for the year.
+During the year, \$40,761 of the set aside was used to acquire capital assets.